michaelasantiago/Quiz-Bot/readme.txt

                     If set to 0, automatically tallies after every question.
 If set to -1, never automatically tallies.
 commentFreq:        How frequently the host makes random comments (how many questions between each comment)
 randomize:          If true, randomizes question order in the quiz.
+allowWordy:         If true, allows player answers to contain the correct answer rather than requiring the entire answer, and overrides the same setting on questions.
+answerFuzz:         Amount of acceptable deviation from the answer, as a fraction.
+                    An answer is allowed if answerFuzz*answer.length > Levenshtein distance(answer, correct answer)
+stdCorrect:         Standard message to say when a player gets a question correct, if the host cannot supply an answer.
+Can contain tags.

 Custom Messages [messages.json]
 Keys: